agneau:

 A simple,

-all boiled: potatoes, carrots, asparagus, beans, artichoke, cauliflower,
+vegetables, all boiled : potatoes, carrots, asparagus, beans, artichoke,

-green beans etc. Aïoli is one of Provençes answer
+cauliflower, green beans etc. Aïoli is one of Provençes

-to Lent, the plat de résistance of Ash Wednesday and is consumed
+answer to Lent, the plat de résistance of Ash Wednesday and

-en famille at the cabanon, their modest place in the country.
+is consumed en famille at the cabanon, their modest "place

 (almonds)